Powerful holiday storm lashes Southern California and brings flash floods, mudslides

 James Dangerfield, an 84-year-old Altadena resident, said his family and neighbor helped place sandbags in his backyard earlier this week.
 His neighborhood was under a flash flood warning as of Wednesday morning, but he wasn't too worried.

-The street he lives on is on a hill, so most rain water flows away from them, he said.
+He lives on a hill, so most rain water flows away from them, he said.
 For now, he and his wife, Stephanie, planned on staying in the house and spending Christmas Eve with their two adult daughters and grandchildren.

 “We’re just going to stay put and everybody will have to come to us.
 We’re not going to go anywhere," he said.

 Forecasters also warned that heavy snow and gusts were expected to create “near white-out conditions” in parts of the Sierra Nevada and make it “nearly impossible” to travel through the mountain passes.
-As of Wednesday morning, there was also a “considerable” avalanche risk around Lake Tahoe, according to the Sierra Avalanche Center, a nonprofit partnering with the U.S. Forest Service.
+As of Wednesday morning, there was also a “considerable” avalanche risk around Lake Tahoe, according to the Sierra Avalanche Center.

 The National Weather Service said a winter storm warning would be in effect for the Greater Tahoe Region until Friday morning.